rennelongcoy/sma/README.md

   > make all

 * Execution

   To execute the main app from project root directory, run:
   > ./bin/sma_main

   To execute the test app from project root directory, run:
   > ./bin/sma_tests

+# V. Assumptions and Limitations
+1. In the provided sample sequences below,
+    * Input = 10, 10, 50, 100, 100, 200, 100, 1
+    * Output = 10, 10, 23, 43, 54, 92, 110, 100

+    The 4th element of the output sequence is actually 42.5.

+    In current implementation of the Kernel driver, regular integer division was used and the result would give 42 and not 43.

+    Any decimal and remainders in SMA calculations were not handled.

+2. In the kernel driver, the window size for calculating the moving average is fixed to be 5.

+3. In the kernel driver, the maximum sequence length that is supported is set to 128 bytes.

+4. The kernel driver was tested with unsigned values.
+So each element would have the range of 0-255.

+5. Error-handling is focused on handling EFAULT in cases of possible invalid memory range accesses.

+6. In the userland applciations, the write and read operations are always consecutive.
+There is currently on handling for race conditions in both user space or kernel space.